ricanontherun/grepple/README.md

 # Performance
 Although grepple lacks the power of grep (for now), ack or ag, it executes basic keyword searches in about half the time.

+# Bugs
+* The recursive flag doesn't work.
+So...don't use it.

 # To do
-* Better output - Trim match context, flip match order.
+* Improve output: Colors, group results by file
 * Regular Expressions
-* Formatted termainal ouput
 * Utilize a testing framework.
 * Circumvent the exhausting of Linux file descriptors in MASSIVE code bases.
 AKA -- Try and reuse the same file     descriptor for each file.
 * Check for binary files.
 * Make it cross platform (win32)